digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 **Consuming clients (such as daml-script, ts/java codegen)**

-When clients query the ledger API for contracts, the returned event payload format matches the template originally used for generating the event (creating a contract/exercising a choice).
+When clients query the Ledger API for contracts, the returned event payload format matches the template originally used for generating the event (creating a contract/exercising a choice).
 It is the responsibility of these clients to upgrade/downgrade the payloads they